-The names of directors of the holding company at the date of this report are:
+Directors at the date of this report are:

+William Parkinson (Chairman)

+Pramesh Sharma

+Josephine Yee Joy

+Vilash Chand

-William Parkinson Vilash Chand Pramesh Sharma Thelma Savua Josephine Yee Joy Sufinaaz Dean
+Thelma Savua Sufinaaz Dean

-Principal Activity
+Principal activity

-The principal business activity of the holding company and the subsidiary company in the course of the year was the operation of commercial radio stations.
+The principal business activity of the Company and its subsidiaries in the course of the year was the operation of commercial radio stations and owners of property.
 There has been no significant change in this activity during the year.
-The associate companies provide cinema entertainment and rent out a property.
+The associate companies provide cinema entertainment and renting of a property respectively.